Tilapia with Mustard-Thyme Cream Sauce

 - Tilapia - 4 fillets (sub any white fish)

 - Thyme, fresh - 3 sprigs (sub dried)

 - Heavy cream - 1/4 cup

 - Cheese, parmesan - 1 oz , shaved into ribbons with a vegetable peeler or grated

 - Oil, olive - 2 Tbsp

-- Toss parsnips with cooking oil (portion for the parsnips) and season with some salt.
-Return to oven and continue roasting, shaking the pan halfway through cooking, until parsnips are tender, 15 to 20 minutes.
+Toss parsnips with cooking oil (portion for the parsnips) and season with some salt.
+Spread them out on the prepared sheet pan and roast, shaking the pan halfway through cooking, until parsnips are tender, 20 to 25 minutes.

-- Add fish back to pan and cover with a lid or foil.
+Pour heavy cream into pan and then add fish back to pan.
+Cover pan with a lid or foil.
 Simmer fish in sauce until cooked through, ~2 minutes more.
 Taste and season with some salt, if needed.

-- Add avocados and pepitas to kale salad.
-Enjoy fish with parsnips and kale salad on the side.
+Add cheese and parsnips to kale salad.
+Enjoy fish with salad on the side.